-The NRD was mapped for Minehead and properties located outside of the study area were removed from the assessment.
-All properties recorded as upper floor were removed from the assessment.
-A total of 4763 residential and commercial properties were included in the edited NRD dataset and taken forward for analysis in the economic assessment.
-The Butlins holiday camp was excluded from the economics assessment, for further details on exclusions and assumptions refer to Appendix F.
+The NRD was mapped for Taunton and properties located outside of the Staplegrove study area were removed from the assessment.
+All properties recorded as upper floor were also removed from the assessment.
+In order to focus the appraisal and ensure that baseline damage values were proportionate, the study area for Staplegrove was refined based on the area that would directly benefit from the proposed options that address a particular flood pathway and area of ponding.
+A total of 157 properties were included in the edited NRD dataset for Staplegrove.